‘What’s different about this game at Wimbledon, Matey?’

 ‘But, surely, if Newton failed to discover gravity someone else would later have done that?’

 ‘Oh,’ Diamonde replied contemptuously.
 ‘I honestly don’t know why historical figures bother, when someone else would’ve come along soon after to do the same thing.
 Thank God we don’t all think that way.
-The statue makers would be out of work.’
+Statue makers would be redundant.’

-Glen was allowed chance to digest the first few pages and did so with mouth agape, though not for too long in case an errant tennis ball with topspin lodged there.
+Glen digested the first few pages with mouth agape, though not for too long in case an errant tennis ball with topspin lodged there.